realworldocaml/book/en/compiler-output-formats.md

 } with sexp, fields
 ```

-Compiling this code will normally give you a syntax error.
+Compiling this code will normally give you a syntax error if you do so without
+`camlp4`.

 ```console
 $ ocamlfind ocamlc -c type_conv_example.ml